Should you sue the NHS?

 Perhaps the main bone of contention when it comes to suing the NHS is that it stretches an already pressured public service.

 Putting aside the fact that it is not clinical negligence solicitors who have caused these budgets to be stretched, it is worth identifying the real scale of the NHS’s negligence bill.
-Big numbers make impressive headlines, but what do they mean in context?
+Big numbers make impressive headlines, but do they give all the necessary context to rising medical negligence costs?

 If you have been injured as a result of negligent medical treatment, our specialist team are here to help explain your legal options.